21 Top Things to Do in Tbilisi, Georgia’s Amazing Capital

 Dating back to the 4th Century, Narikala Fortress sits on the other side of the cable car entrance to Mother Georgia, but you can easily loop back around to see it on your way down the hill.

-Originally a Persian Citadel, this now ruined fortress does still provide amazing views over the whole of Tbilisi however, especially if you scramble up right to the very top.
+Originally a Persian Citadel, this now ruined fortress does still provide amazing views over the whole of Tbilisi, however the best views are achieved if you scramble up right to the very top!

-Before you do head down back down the hill to the centre of Tbilisi, make sure you take the opportunity to glimpse, or if you have more time stroll, the Botanic Gardens.
+Before you do head down back down the hill to the Old Town Tbilisi, make sure you take the opportunity to glimpse, or if you have more time stroll, the Botanic Gardens.

 Located on the other side of the cable car, looking out over this expansive green space is quite amazing, as it feels like staring at a national park, located just metres from the capital!